What Are the Stages of CIDP?

-CIDP is a chronic condition with symptoms that develop over the course of eight weeks or longer and last several months to several years.
+CIDP is a chronic condition with symptoms that develop over the course of 8 weeks or longer and last several months to several years.

 CIDP prognosis can vary greatly depending on several factors:

-- How soon does treatment begin after the onset of the condition
+- How soon treatment begins after the onset of the condition.

 - How a patient reacts to the treatment.

-Since CIDP symptoms progress slowly, and the disease is difficult to diagnose, proper treatment and therapy may not be provided for several months or even years.
-If treatment is delayed, a patient’s response to therapy may not be as effective and worse.
-They may already possess irreversible nerve damage or permanent disability.
+Since CIDP symptoms progress slowly and the disease is difficult to diagnose, proper treatment and therapy may not be provided for several months or even years.
+If treatment is delayed, a patient’s response to therapy may not be as effective.
+They may have already developed irreversible nerve damage or permanent disability.

 Types of CIDP

 Some CIDP cases can be progressive, meaning symptoms worsen over time.